Heat Rash In Babies

 How do I treat this?

-- Keep the baby’s room cool at night.
-Use an air conditioner or fan, but be sure not to let the cool air aim directly at the baby or he will get chilled.
-Keep him comfortably cool, not cold.
+Keep the baby’s room cool at night: Use an air conditioner or fan, but be sure not to let the cool air aim directly at the baby.
+Keep her comfortably cool, not cold.

-- Consult your doctor if you’re concerned about severe sunburn.
-But remember, prevention is always better than cure.
-Babies have particularly sensitive skin and you should keep them well shaded from direct sunrays whenever possible.
+Prevention is always better than cure: Babies have particularly sensitive skin and you should keep them well shaded from direct sunrays whenever possible.
 If they’re crawling and will inevitably be in the sun some of the time, use high factor sun creams, a sun hat and keep as much of their body as possible protected with clothing.